 Solve using Johnson’s rule

 First of all, we need to list the jobs and their times at each work center.
-Since above table already give us the required information.
-I will move forward to next step.
+Since above table already gives us the required information.
+I will move forward to the next step.

 The smallest time in Work Center B (Julie in our problem) is located in Job C (1 hour).
 The smallest time in work center A (Andrew in our case) is located in Job B (3 hours) after eliminating Job C. Therefore, job B will be scheduled first and Job C will be scheduled last.